brisa-build/brisa/docs/02-building-your-application/02-components-details/03-context.md

 ### Provider

-The Provider is required to propagate a value from this context to a sub-tree of components.
+The `context-provider` component is required to propagate a value from this context to a sub-tree of components.

-The Provider does **not need any import**.
-You can use the custom element `context-provider` by passing the context and value.
-It is a web component because this way the value is going to be shared with the client components and also you can use the same provider in client components.
+The `context-provider` does **not need any import**.
+You can use the custom element `context-provider` by passing the `context` and `value`.
+It is a web component because this way the value is going to be shared with the web components and also you can use the same provider in web components.

 **Server component:**